Concise Biography of Dr. Tzvee Zahavy

-Tzvee Zahavy attended Yeshiva College and was graduated with a B.A. in mathematics as a member of Pi Mu Epsilon, the national mathematics honor society.
-He received a masters degree in Jewish History and rabbinic ordination from Yeshiva University, where he studied for four years with Rabbi Joseph B. Soloveitchik.
+Attended Yeshiva College and was graduated with a B.A. in mathematics as a member of Pi Mu Epsilon, the national mathematics honor society.
+Received a masters degree in Jewish History and rabbinic ordination from Yeshiva University, where he studied for four years with the great sage, philosopher and Talmudist Rabbi Joseph B. Soloveitchik.

-After receiving his Ph.D. from Brown University, Zahavy was appointed to the faculty of the University of Minnesota where he was promoted to full professor in 1988.
-He was director of the Dworsky Center for Jewish Studies, which he founded, served as chairman of his department for five years and was a member of the graduate faculty of the Center for Ancient Studies and the program in religious studies.
+After receiving PhD in Religious Studies from Brown University, was appointed to the faculty of the University of Minnesota where he was promoted to full professor.
+Served as chairman of his department and as director of the Center for Jewish Studies.

-Zahavy was a visiting associate professor of Near Eastern Studies at the University of California at Berkeley and Gumenick Visiting Professor of Judaic Studies at the College of William and Mary, Williamsburg, Virginia.
-He has also lectured at Macalester College, the University of Notre Dame, St. John's University, University of California at San Diego, Easton College, Trinity College, Spertus College, and Bar Ilan University.
-He has been a visiting scholar in the faculty of humanities at the Hebrew University in Jerusalem and presented a paper at the World Congresses of Jewish Studies in Jerusalem, 1985, 1989 and 1993.
-In 1991 he lectured to academics in Religious Studies and Jewish Studies in Shanghai, Beijing and Nanjing, China.
+Was a visiting associate professor at the University of California at Berkeley and at the College of William and Mary.
+Lectured at Macalester College, the University of Notre Dame, St. John's University, University of California at San Diego, Easton College, Trinity College, Spertus College, and Bar Ilan University.
+He has been a visiting scholar at the Hebrew University in Jerusalem and presented a paper at the World Congresses of Jewish Studies in Jerusalem.
+Lectured to academics in Religious Studies and Jewish Studies in Shanghai, Beijing and Nanjing, China.

-He was the principal investigator, of an IBM sponsored grant for developing software to assist in teaching Hebrew, and Director of the Wexner Foundation Grant, "A Bridge to Scholarship".
+Was the principal investigator, of an IBM sponsored grant for developing software to assist in teaching Hebrew, and Director of a Wexner Foundation Grant.